Golf is considered a small segment of the betting industry. That doesn’t mean online sportsbooks neglect the sport, however.

 You can also bet on who will be the top finisher from a certain nationality or a continent.

 There are four major events every year on the PGA Tour.
 These often come with some of the year’s best promotions at sportsbooks around the country.
 These are also among the easiest to do research because there is a lot of information available on the events.
 The details on all four are as follows.

-The field for the 2020 Masters, the 84th such tournament, will include the past five champions including 2020 champ Tiger Woods and Patrick Reed, not to mention movers and shakers of the 2020 PGA Tour such as Bryson DeChambeau, Dustin Johnson and Collin Morikawa.
+The field for the 2021 Masters, the 84th such tournament, will include past champions Dustin Johnson (2020) and Patrick Reed (2018), not to mention movers and shakers of the 2020 PGA Tour such as Bryson DeChambeau, Xander Schauffele and Collin Morikawa.